OldDream/Dell-XPS-15-9570-macOS-Mojave/README.md

 Hynix 1T NVME SSD

-4K inner display and one 1080p display through HDMI port or Type-C to DP cable.
+4K inner display and two 1080p display through HDMI port + Type-C to DP cable.

 Wifi adapter has been replaced with DW1820A.